Stocks slide again as Russia-Ukraine invasion fears resurface – KION546

 By Paul R. La Monica, CNN Business

 President Joe Biden and Secretary of State Antony Blinken believe a Russian invasion of Ukraine could happen in a matter of days.
-The news rattled investors, sending the Dow down 500 points in mid-afternoon trading Thursday.
+The news rattled investors, sending the Dow down more than 600 points in late afternoon trading Thursday.

 Stocks dropped right at the opening bell and remained in the red throughout the trading session.
-The Dow is now down nearly 1% for the week as well following Thursday’s losses.
+The Dow is down more than 1% for the week following Thursday’s losses.

 Investors are nervous about what a military conflict between Russia and Ukraine could mean for oil prices and the global economy, especially if the United States and leading nations in Europe become involved.

-The VIX, a measure of market volatility, spiked nearly 10% Thursday.
+The VIX, a measure of market volatility, spiked 15% Thursday.
 The CNN Business Fear & Greed Index, which looks at the VIX and six other gauges of market sentiment, dipped further into Fear territory.

 Coca-Cola and Procter & Gamble were two other Dow standouts, as investors flocked to safe haven consumer companies that have reliable sales and profits and pay steady dividends.